gerd-moellmann/emacs-with-cl-packages/README.md

 representation requires a conversion between character and byte positions.

-This conversion is traditionally sped up by consulting the a doubly-linked list of markers that each buffer has.
+This position conversion is currently sped up in Emacs by consulting the doubly-linked list of markers that each buffer has.
 Each marker contains a character and a byte position.
-A heuristic is used to pick a suitable marker from whose position one can forward or backward in the buffer text to convert character to byte positions and vice versa.
+A heuristic is used to pick a suitable marker from whose known position one can scan forward or backward in the buffer text to convert character to byte positions and vice versa.

 This has some problems:

 - Adding a marker is O(1), but deleting a marker is O(N).

-- Iteration over markers to update them when text is inserted/delete accesses memory all over the place, the marker objects.
+- Iteration over markers to update them when text is inserted/deleted accesses memory all over the place, the marker objects.

 - A possibly large number of "cache marker" are produced to make it more